Tying the knot to Csángó folk music from Moldavia (photo gallery)

 You can rate it after registration on the webpage.
 If you prefer an other contact form, send me an e-mail with your opinion, please.

-Next dance houses:
+Next folk dance party:

 15/01/2011, 19.00-01.00 (7.pm-1.am)